abuyukcakir/abuyukcakir.github.io/_posts/2022-06-23-bende-iz-birakan-kitaplar.md

 7. Secret Teaching of All Ages - Manly P. Hall
 8. Gödel Escher Back - Douglas Hofstadter
 9. The Emperor's New Mind - Roger Penrose
+10. The Book of Five Rings - Miyamoyo Musashi
-10. Kuran - Allah'u Teala
+11. Kuran - Allah'u Teala

 ----